 Foundations Computer FAQ

-All incoming Cinema Art + Science students are required to take the Foundations of Cinema Art + Science.
+All incoming Cinema Art + Science students are required to take the Foundations of Film & Video.
 It is recommended that students enroll in the Foundations courses within their first year.
 These students are required to be able to edit off-site as well as to perform other internet-based learning activities.

 Hardware and Software Specifications